 7. Use Mail Order for Medications and Supplies

 Many pharmacies offer online ordering for drugs, diabetic supplies, over-the-counter medicines, hair supplies, and even pet medications.
 And you don’t have to have insurance.
 After placing your order, you will receive the drugs and supplies in the mail.
 Make sure the pharmacy is VIPPS accredited and certified.
 Your doctor will send the Rx by e-prescription to the proper phone number.

-What you should do Generally, it will take one to five business days to process your mail order prescription, so it’s important to plan ahead.
+What you should do Generally, it will take one to five business days to process your mail-order prescription, so it’s important to plan ahead.

 8. Get Free or Low-Cost Birth Control Online

-Not only can you get great prices on medications online, several newer websites offer free or low-cost birth control to women in many states.
+Not only can you get great prices on medications online, but several newer websites also offer free or low-cost birth control to women in many states.
 Planned Parenthood Direct, Nurx, Prjkt Ruby, and Maven Clinic offer telehealth services, virtual clinics, and prescription drugs delivered right to your door — and no insurance is needed.